 - 1 Bag Extra Wide Egg Noodles cooked using the package directions

-- 2 tablespoon Cornstarch your favorite brand
+- 2 Tbsp Cornstarch your favorite brand

-- 2 tablespoon Water luke warm
+- 2 Tbsp Water luke warm

 - Season the beef with 1 tablespoon paprika, salt and pepper.
 Use the saute mode on your Instant Pot and add the oil.
 Once heated, brown the beef on each side and then remove and set aside.
 About 5 minutes.
 This can also be done in batches.